 Ethereum / ETH

-Ethereum is a blockchain, and ETH is the currency used to make transactions on the Ethereum blockchain.
+Ethereum is a blockchain, so ETH is the currency used to make transactions on the Ethereum blockchain.

 A gas fee is an amount of Ether (ETH) required for an Ethereum blockchain network user to conduct a transaction on the network.
-It compensates miners for the work they do verifying transactions and securing the network.
+It compensates miners for their work to verify transactions and secure the network.

-Minting an NFT means you are publishing your token on the blockchain, making it available for purchase.
+Minting an NFT means publishing your token on the blockchain while making it available for purchase.

 Non-Fungible Tokens (NFTs)

-A digital asset that represents real-world objects like art, music, avatars, in-game items and more.
-They are one-of-a-kind, and each has its own unique identifying code.
-It is this uniqueness that give NFTs their value.
+A digital asset that represents real-world objects like art, music, avatars, and in-game items.
+They are one-of-a-kind, and each has its unique identifying code.
+It is this uniqueness that gives NFTs their value.

-Staking refers to attaching your NFT to a platform or protocol staking rewards and receiving staking rewards in return.
-Staking NFTs allows the holder to earn income while maintaining ownership.
+Staking refers to attaching your NFT to a platform or protocol, rewards of staking, and receiving staking rewards in return.
+By Staking NFTs, the holder earns income while maintaining ownership.

 Your wallet address is known as your “public key.”
 Your wallet address is unique.
-It’s the address people will use when sending you cryptocurrency or NFTs, sort of like your bank account number.
-Your NFTs do not exist inside your wallet—they exist on the blockchain, under your wallet address.
+It’s the address people will use when sending you cryptocurrency or NFTs, like your bank account number.
+So, your NFTs do not exist inside your wallet but on the blockchain under your wallet address.

-There you have it, some of the terms you might come across in the world of Web 3 and NFT, now you know what they mean, you can explore the world with more confidence!
+There you have it, some of the terms you might come across in Web 3 and NFT.
+Now you know what they mean.
+Finally, you can explore the world more confidently!